Umuzi-org/ACN-syllabus/content/topics/tilde/intro-to-tilde/_index.md

 Here is little video tour of the first features you'll be interacting with, please note there are 3 videos in this playlist.

-**The video doesn't cover everything.
+**These videos doen't cover everything.
 Please read this whole article**, there is more text under the video.

 {{< youtubepl PLqU7nTtS-XlnJ_6mGbKKQTW5jfYmvU_db >}}